 56/99 1 Change of load balance A change in load balance can suddenly pull on the hoisting chain.
-D633 161 2 Unstable load If the load is unstable, it can exert a sudden force on the hoisting chain.
-Fasten the contents of packing cases securely, so that they cannot move around during lifting.
-Here is a second se 3 Rapid load reduction A sudden loss of the load can cause the trolley or hoist to jump.
+Des ré.
+1 2 Unstable load If the load is unstable, it can exert a sudden force on the hoisting chain.
+Fasten the contents of packing cases securely, so that they cannot move around during lifting. less 14.
+3 Rapid load reduction A sudden loss of the load can cause the trolley or hoist to jump.

 NOTICE Avoid shock loading the product.
-Shock loading the product could damage the product or the load. ▲ CAUTION After a shock load, do not use the equipment before the authorized service personnel or an experienced service technician that is authorized by the manufacturer or manufacturer's representative has determined that the equipment is safe to use.
+Shock loading the product could damage product or the load.
+Avoid shock loading the product.
+Shock loading the product could damage the product or the load.
+CAUTION After a shock load, do not use the equipment before the authorized service personnel or an experienced service technician that is authorized by the manufacturer or manufacturer's representative has determined that the equipment is safe to use.
 The usage of a defective product can result in serious damage, injury, or death.